dennislee22/dask-xgboost/README.md

 xgboost                            3.0.2
 ```

 2. Create a cluster in K8s platform with 6 pods (1 Dask scheduler and 5 Dask workers).
 Each pod has 8GB RAM.
 Run the first cell in [dask-train-xgboost.ipynb](dask-train-xgboost.ipynb).
+Unlike the bare-metal platform, the beauty of running Dask on a Kubernetes platform is the high-speed of spawning workers in the form of container pods, and return the resources back to the pool after the task(s) is completed.
 ```
 # kubectl -n cmlws5-user-1  get pods -o wide
 NAME               READY   STATUS    RESTARTS   AGE     IP            NODE                          NOMINATED NODE   READINESS GATES